huridocs/uwazi-documentation/admin-docs/how-to-report-bugs-or-problems-in-uwazi.md

-# REPORTING PROBLEMS IN UWAZI
+# Reporting Problems in Uwazi

 If you have encountered a problem while using Uwazi, we want to help!